Deregistration: Parties dedicate court victory to Gani Fawehinmi

 Justice Chikere, in her ruling, said having failed to counter the application by the applicants, the affected political parties had the legal right which must be protected.

-Addressing newsmen in Abuja, the National President of Inter-Party Advisory Council, IPAC, High Chief Peter Ojonugwa Ameh, while describing the judgement as victory for democracy and rule of law, wondered why INEC was bent on halting the multi-party democracy in the country.
+Addressing newsmen in Abuja, the National President of Inter Party Advisory Council, IPAC, High Chief Peter Ojonugwa Ameh, while describing the judgement as victory for democracy and rule of law, wondered why INEC was bent on halting the muiti-party democracy in the country.

 According to Chief Ameh, “For us we will continue to defend the constriction, we will continue to stand that every Nigerian born or yet to be born will have the right to freely associate.